 Could not set favorite on game:

-In Kinfire Delve: Scorn's Stockade, a tactical and cooperative card game for 1-2 players, you will fight your way through the well deck of challenge cards to reach Scorn, the Master of the Well, and face them in an epic final battle.
+In Kinfire Delve: Scorn's Stockade, a tactical and cooperative card game, you will fight your way through the well deck of challenge cards to reach Scorn, the Master of the Well, and face them in an epic final battle.

 Scorn's Well is made up of four challenge cards, with Scorn himself in the middle.
 As a challenge is defeated, another takes its place, with 57 challenge cards in total.
 As you face the challenges of the Well, you may play a skill card from your hand only when it matches the color of the challenge card, e.g., if you're facing a red challenge card, then you may play only a red skill card.
 Some cards have two colors, and some are white, that is, wild.
 If the card you play does not defeat the challenge, you'll be able to add some progress to it and attempt it again, though you may suffer a penalty for doing so.